Pharmaceutical Affairs Act

 The provisions of the preceding two paragraphs shall apply mutatis mutandis to overseas manufacturing factories importing medicaments, and the central competent health authority shall send personnel overseas to inspect such foreign manufacturing factories on a periodical basis or as necessary.

 The Standards for Medicament Factory Establishment of paragraph 1 shall be jointly prescribed by the central competent health authority and the central competent industry authority.
-The good manufacturing practices for medicaments of paragraph 2 shall be prescribed by the central competent health authority.
+The Pharmaceutical Good Manufacturing Practice Regulations of paragraph 2 shall be prescribed by the central competent health authority.

 Article 57-1